Ytikare/Towns-Excersice/README.md

-# Towns for SoftUni
+## Towns
-Code for the Git and GitHub Exercise
+# Exercise for students in the teamwork course at SoftUni-Svetlina @Software Engineering cource

+# Project is done by one person